 Within a year, however, that effort ground to a halt.
 The project’s failure, detailed for the first time by Reuters, shows the enormous obstacles confronting advanced recycling, a set of reprocessing technologies that the plastics industry is touting as an environmental saviour – and sees as key to its own continued growth amid mounting global pressure to curb the use of plastic.

 Renewlogy’s equipment could not process plastic “films” such as cling wrap, as promised, Boise’s Materials Management Program Manager Peter McCullough told Reuters.
 The city remains in the recycling program, he said, but its plastic now meets a low-tech end: It’s being trucked to a cement plant northeast of Salt Lake City that burns it for fuel.

 How to make diesel fuel from plastic waste: the conclusion

-This particular option to solve the plastic problem we currently experience today seems good and all, but it is far from being perfect.
-A number of programs intending to make diesel fuel from plastic waste have come and either succeeded and failed.
+This particular option to solve the plastic problem we currently experience today seems good and all, but it is far from perfect.
+A number of programs intending to make diesel fuel from plastic waste have come and either succeeded or failed.
 Of course, we would like every one of them to succeed.
 The problem is, the technology and machinery available are not yet that advanced to handle different kinds of mixed plastics.